europaphp/skeleton/src/Europa/readme.md

 View
 ----

-Suite of different styles of output.
-A view is used in conjunction with a controller's return value and a response to automate output.
+Suite of different styles of output and a negotiator to make deciding on which one to use a breeze.